 Cons of Baseboard heating

 - Higher running cost: Worried about your monthly heating costs?
-Then you might want to pass on baseboard heaters.
+Then you might want to pass on even the best hydronic baseboard heaters.
 They consume a lot of energy and will not be the most cost effective in terms of monthly bills.

 Also known as hot water heaters, radiators work on the principle of forced convection.
 A boiler or any other heat source heats water, which then ends up making its way to the radiator through pipes.
 The radiator then releases the water’s heat in the form of steam to warm up your room.